 - Efficacious doses of any extra ingredients to enhance the formula

-Those are starting points to help guide you away from crap, and toward quality.
-It’s not an all-encompassing list of what it takes to make the best multivitamin.
+Those are starting points to help guide you away from poor-quality supplements and toward quality ones.
+However, it’s not an all-encompassing list of what it takes to make the best multivitamin.

 2. Fish Oil

-Fish oil takes the #2 spot on our list of the Foundational Five.
+Fish oil takes the No. 2 spot on our list of The Foundational Five.

-Omega-3 fatty acids play an essential role in your brain health, as well as the function of almost every system in the body.
+Omega-3 fatty acids play a pivotal role in your brain health, as well as the function of almost every system in your body.

-The following are some of the benefits of supplementing with fish oil:
+The following are some of the benefits that can come from supplementing with fish oil:

 - Enhances fat loss